ledwindra/continuous-integration-stata/README.md

 - ACCESS_TOKEN: you need a token that authorizes GitHub to make any git commit on behalf your account.
 Read [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for details
 - AUTHORIZATION: given by Stata
 - CODE: given by Stata
-- EMAIL: your GitHub email for git configuration (user.email)
+- EMAIL: your GitHub email for git configuration (`git config --global user.email`).
+See [here](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)
 - FIRST_NAME: your Stata first name
 - LAST_NAME: your Stata last name
 - OLD_FILE: by default, Stata gives the file name as `Stata15Linux64.tar.gz`.
 When downloading from it becomes `Stata15Linux64.tar.gz?dl=0` and it needs to be renamed just like the original
-- REPOSITORY_URL: a repository name.
-For example, this repository is named `https://github.com/ledwindra/continuous-integration-stata.git`
-- REPOSITORY_DIR: a repository name.
-For example, this repository is named `continuous-integration-stata`
 - SERIAL_NUMBER: given by Stata
 - URL: the URL to download Stata file.
 Choose Linux installer from Stata.
 Then save it on other place.
 I'm using Dropbox because the file size is too big to be stored inside this repository
-- USERNAME: your GitHub username for git configuration (user.name)
+- USERNAME: your GitHub username for git configuration (`git config --global user.name`).
+See [here](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)
 - VERSION: your Stata version (I use 15)

 That's it!
 Then you can go to `Actions` tab and just click `Run workflow` and voila!
 You've just run a Stata do-file using GitHub's owned machine. 😀